DaveCLowe/data_streaming/README.md

 Develop/test the SQL:

-    ksql> SELECT TRANSACTION AS TX_TYPE,
+    SELECT TRANSACTION AS TX_TYPE,
          SUBSTRING(AMOUNT,1,1) AS CURRENCY,
          CAST(SUBSTRING(AMOUNT,2,LEN(AMOUNT)-1) AS DECIMAL(9,2)) AS TX_AMOUNT,
          TIMESTAMP AS TX_TIMESTAMP
-    FROM from_rabbit
-   WHERE TIMESTAMP IS NOT NULL
+    FROM from_rabbit WHERE TIMESTAMP IS NOT NULL EMIT CHANGES;
-    EMIT CHANGES;

 Turn this into a stream/topic as avro:

-    ksql> CREATE STREAM TRANSACTIONS WITH (VALUE_FORMAT='AVRO') AS SELECT TRANSACTION AS TX_TYPE, SUBSTRING(AMOUNT,1,1) AS CURRENCY, CAST(SUBSTRING(AMOUNT,2,LEN(AMOUNT)-1) AS DECIMAL(9,2)) AS TX_AMOUNT,
+    CREATE STREAM TRANSACTIONS WITH (VALUE_FORMAT='AVRO') AS SELECT TRANSACTION AS TX_TYPE, SUBSTRING(AMOUNT,1,1) AS CURRENCY, CAST(SUBSTRING(AMOUNT,2,LEN(AMOUNT)-1) AS DECIMAL(9,2)) AS TX_AMOUNT,
          TIMESTAMP AS TX_TIMESTAMP
-    FROM rabbit2 WHERE TIMESTAMP IS NOT NULL
+    FROM from_rabbit WHERE TIMESTAMP IS NOT NULL
     EMIT CHANGES;

 Now read the new topic: